 Myth #1: Head Lice is not a health hazard.
-Truth: Lice can affect a child seriously in terms of overall health.
+While a case of head lice is not life-threatening, there are some negative consequences that affect overall well being.
 The child may not be sleeping well and may exhibit cranky or disruptive behaviors at school or at home that adversely affects self-esteem and learning.

 Myth #2: You have to use a lice removal product.
-Truth: Head lice can be successfully removed by combing with a good lice comb in the same amount of time.
 Lice products can help by killing most of the live bugs and lubricating the hair to make the nit removal easier.
+However, head lice can be successfully removed by combing with a good lice comb and a good conditioner in the same amount of time.

 Hair Maidens believes that communication and information is the way to combat lice.
 Call if you have any questions.